Child friendly resorts in Asia

 The Four Seasons Resort Maldives at Kuda Huraa (www.fourseasons.com/maldiveskh/) provides especially good attention for its guests aged four to 12.
 It’s Kudo Mas (“small fish”) Club offers a slew of fun adventures ranging from island exploration and gardening to lessons in postures and breathing exercises for little yogis.
 Family bonding much on the cards with complimentary fish feeding activities, snorkelling, catamaran sailing and coral reef building.

 At Jumeirah Vittaveli (www.jumeirah.com) and Centara Grand Island Resort & Spa Maldives (www.centarahotelsresorts.com/cirm/), parents can drop their children off at the resident kids clubs (all equipped with the usual fun and games) or with English speaking babysitters.
 In Jumeriah Vittaveli, babysitting costs US$15 per hour while its Kids Club offers supervised activities from 8am to 9pm.
 Meanwhile, the Centara Grand provides supervised play at its own club from 8.30am till 6pm, and complimentary babysitting from 9am to 6pm for kids aged nine to 14.
-For younger children, babysitting costs US$15 per hour (plus GST and service charge)
+For younger children, babysitting costs US$15 per hour (plus GST and service charge).
+Look for the Camp Safari (kids from four to nine) and hi-tech E-Zone.

 Flying trapezes seem to be all the rage – you’ll find one here too, as well as rock-climbing, an adventure playground with an inflatable pirate ship and even a computer games corner with high-speed Internet access “for education and safe web surfing”.
 The Kids Co centre for children aged three to twelve is open 9am to 8.30pm daily.
-Connecting rooms are available, and baby-sitters speak Cantonese, Mandarin or English (HK$80 per hour, 8am to 12am; HK$150 per hour, plus HK$25 taxi fee, after midnight).
+Connecting rooms are available, and baby-sitters speak Cantonese, Mandarin or English.
+In-house guests get two hours of complimentary access each day and are charged MOP60 per hour for further usage.

-At The Venetian Macao-Resort-Hotel (www.venetianmacao.com) in the burgeoning Cotai casino strip, kids can keep themselves entertained at the pool or on the 18-hole mini golf course.
+At The Venetian Macao-Resort-Hotel (www.venetianmacao.com) in the burgeoning Cotai casino strip, Kids at Venetian will keep the junior set entertained in various ways if they are not already at the pool or on the 18-hole mini golf course.
 There are some scheduled activities for children aged three and over that include “circus fun” (learning how to juggle), hitting the pinata, water polo and treasure hunts (here is a fee for each activity).

 Also on Cotai, in the brand new City of Dreams development, is the swinging Hard Rock Hotel Macau (www.hardrockhotelmacau.com).
 At the conjoined Grand Hyatt Macau (macau.grand.hyatt.com) you'll find Kids' City, sprawled over a generous 10,000sq ft, enough space to swing an elephant by the tail and certainly quintuplets or more.
 The facility is customised for kids between two and 12 years with four separate play zones – Create, Dream, Excite, Explore.
 This is a shared children's engagement area for these two hotels.